IlyaIvanov10000/Groningen/README.md

 # Groningen
-The population dynamics models focusing on the Globodera pallida nematode and the bacterial biofilm on the roots.
+The population dynamics models focusing on the Globodera pallida nematode and the (RootPatch) bacterial population on the roots.